Scalingo/documentation/src/_posts/languages/php/2000-01-01-extensions.md

 As recommended, we will use the multi-buildpack to tell the platform to:

-1. first, call the apt-buildpack to install the required packages;
+1. first, call the APT buildpack to install the required packages;
-2. and then, use the php-buildpack to install PHP, Composer and the required extensions.
+2. and then, use the PHP buildpack to install PHP, Composer and the required extensions.

-Let's create a file called `.buildpacks` at the root of the project with the following content:
+Let's create a file named `.buildpacks` at the root of the project with the following content:

 ```